immers-space/activitypub-express/README.md

 ### ActivitypubExpress initializer

-Configures and returns an express middleware function that must be added to the route before any other apex midddleware.
+Configures and returns an express middleware function that must be added to the route before any other apex middleware.
 It needs to be configured with the routes you will use in order to correctly generate IRIs and actor profiles

 ```